ychen8777/Maze/README.md

 #### When open map is "off", only area visited by the player is visible
 ![PlayerHardOff](/image/PlayerHardOff.gif)

-#### In easy mode, the path starts at top left and ends at top right.
+#### In easy mode, the path starts at top left and ends at bottom right.
 For difficult mode, I added more randomness of where the player starts.

 ### Maze Solving by DFS
 ![DFSHard](/image/HardDFS_001.gif)